The terms turtle and terrapin can easily be confused as both of these animals belong to the Order Chelonia and are Reptiles.

 What is Turtle?

-Turtles are often confused with other aquatic reptiles with large shells.
+Turtles are confused with other aquatic reptiles with large shells.
 This confusion arises because turtles, tortoises and terrapins all belong to the same Class and Order.

 Turtles belong to the Order Chelonia and Order Reptilia.
 This class of animals consists of animals dwelling in aquatic environments.